sindresorhus/awesome-scifi/readme.md

 ### High Fantasy

+_Fantasy books which contain elements of science fiction.
+For pure fantasy, see [this list](https://github.com/RichardLitt/awesome-fantasy)._

 #### [The Book of the Long Sun](https://www.goodreads.com/series/43253-the-book-of-the-long-sun) (1993, 1994, 1996) *by Gene Wolfe* [4.0]

 > Set aboard a vast starship traveling for generations, _The Book of the Long Sun_ is a masterpiece of science fiction.
 The series follows the story of Patera Silk, a priest who becomes a prophet as he learns about the nature of his world and the gods he serves.